How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 Airway bill for all air freight.

-The EU Customs officials in the country you’re importing will request these documents to greenlight your shipment and allow you to pay your duties.
+The EU Customs officials in the country from which you’re importing will request these documents to clear your shipment and allow you to pay your duties.
 Consult us to find the best suppliers with experience shipping to the European Union.
-We work with the top suppliers in the country, and we can help you with the whole process.
+We work with top suppliers nationwide and can assist you throughout the entire process.

 How To Look Up Regulations For Importing To The EU From Vietnam

 Ready to import to the EU from Vietnam?
 This guide will help you get started.
-The EU and Vietnam signed an FTA (Free Trade Agreement) in 2020 to remove 70-100% of all import tariffs in both regions.
+The EU and Vietnam signed a Free Trade Agreement (FTA) in 2020, aiming to eliminate tariffs of 70-100% on all imports between the two regions.
 As a result, Vietnamese manufacturers can easily place their goods in the European market and enjoy privileges similar to those of EU member states.
-The EU aims to liberalize most tariffs on Vietnamese products by the mid-2020s, and many of these are already in force.
+The EU aims to liberalize most tariffs on Vietnamese products by the mid-2020s, and many of these have already taken effect.
 Vietnam likewise removes taxes on many European products, making it easy for European manufacturers to move parts to their Vietnamese factories.

-The FTA between Vietnam and the EU is the second FTA in the ASEAN region after Singapore signed its trade agreement.
-This is one of the most historic free trade agreements in recent years, and Vietnam is the 4th Asian country to sign a trade agreement with the EU after Singapore, Japan, and South Korea.
-All manufacturers who wish to export to the EU will benefit from the FTA.
-The tariffs on most popular goods are already 0%, and you only have to pay the local VAT in the EU member state you’re importing.
+The FTA between Vietnam and the EU is the second free trade agreement (FTA) in the ASEAN region, following Singapore's signing of its trade agreement.
+This is one of the most historic free trade agreements in recent years, and Vietnam is the fourth Asian country to sign a trade agreement with the EU, following Singapore, Japan, and South Korea.
+All manufacturers who wish to export to the EU will benefit from the Free Trade Agreement (FTA).
+The tariffs on the most popular goods are already 0%, and you only have to pay the local VAT in the EU member state where you’re importing.
 In addition, it’s easier to import to the EU than the US because you don’t have to abide by labeling requirements.

 The most important facts about importing from Vietnam to the EU:

-EU tariffs are some of the world’s lowest, and the EU lowered tariffs on Vietnamese goods to 0% for many popular products, such as electronics.
+EU tariffs are among the world’s lowest, and the EU has lowered tariffs on Vietnamese goods to 0% for many popular products, including electronics.

 The EU market will remove almost all taxes on Vietnamese goods within five years (except local VAT taxes).

-The EU market relies heavily on developing countries to import goods such as textiles and electronics.
+The EU market relies heavily on developing countries for the import of goods such as textiles and electronics.

-The EU is one of the world’s largest importers of electronics.
+The European Union (EU) is one of the world’s largest importers of electronics.
 The European market consumes more LCDs than the US, Canada, and Japan combined.

-The EU is a great export destination for all Vietnamese manufacturers looking to export raw materials and intermediary goods to help manufacture in Europe.
+The EU is a significant export destination for Vietnamese manufacturers, who seek to export raw materials and intermediate goods to support manufacturing in the European Union.
 For instance, Vietnamese wood is in high demand in Europe.

 Top Resources For EU Regulations